Edgar Degas, Ballet Rehearsal, 1834 – 1917

 I don’t quite know why, maybe the freshness, the feeling of a landscape, the memory of nature… whatever the reason it’s a bad one.

 Step 1.
-If you buy a starter set of beginners paints throw away the green that is included (usually this is Emerald green or phthalo green.)
+If you buy a starter set of beginners paints, throw away the green that is included (usually this is Emerald green)

 It is usually terrible and very unforgiving when trying to create harmonious colour in painting.

-“Can’t I use it tone down red?, or use red to tone down green?
-I know about complementary colours, I’ve only just bought it, I can’t throw it away!”
+“Can’t I use it to tone down red? or use red to tone down the green?
+I know about complementary colours; I’ve only just bought it, I can’t throw it away!”

 Still got it?…